peijiehu/autospec/README.md

 In your spec_helper.rb, add the following lines before Rspec.configure:
 ```

+    require 'capybara'
+    require 'capybara/rspec'
+    require 'site_prism'
     require 'autospec'

+    # if you want to include Autospec::PageHelperModule for your pages
+    # require 'page_objects/all_page_objects'

+    Capybara.run_server = false

     # set default js enabled driver based on user input(env variable),
     # which applies to all tests marked with :type => :feature